hwiklhb/Study-Flash-Cards/README.md

 🧑‍💻 Contribution Guidelines

-Each feature or bug should be linked to an open issue If you want to implement a new feature then open a pull request and we will assign the issue to you
+Each feature or bug should be linked to an open issue If you want to implement a new feature then create a new issue under issue tab and we will assign the issue to you

 Follow the code style provided in starter files